aadotsmithh/Pizza/README.md

-# pizza
+# Pizza

-this is an introduction on using GitHub as a resource.
+This is an introduction on using GitHub as a resource.